Instructions to Authors

 1- A cover letter which should be entered in the manuscript submission system.

-2- Article text as a Word, PDF or LaTeX file.
+2- Article text as both Word and PDF.
 Numbered Figures and Tables should be included within the text.
-Table of Contents graphic AND synopsis must be on a separate page at the end of the submitted manuscript file.
+Table of Contents graphic AND synopsis must be submitted on a separate word file along with the submitted manuscript file.

 3- A list of preferred reviewers; these should be entered in the manuscript submission system.